NOUIY/aws-cdk-guide/v2/tokens.md

 ```

 **Note**
-You can use token encodings to escape the type system\.
-For example, you could string\-encode a token that produces a number value at synthesis time\.
-If you use these functions, it's your responsibility to make sure that your template resolves to a usable state after synthesis\.
+You can use token encodings to escape the type system.
+For example, you could string-encode a token that produces a number value at synthesis time.
+If you use these functions, it's your responsibility to make sure that your template resolves to a usable state after synthesis.

-## Working with string\-encoded tokens<a name="tokens_string"></a>
+## Working with string-encoded tokens<a name="tokens-string"></a>

-String\-encoded tokens look like the following\.
+String-encoded tokens look like the following.

 ```
 ${TOKEN[Bucket.Name.1234]}
 ```

-They can be passed around like regular strings, and can be concatenated, as shown in the following example\.
+They can be passed around like regular strings, and can be concatenated, as shown in the following example.

 ------
 #### [ TypeScript ]